cschpc/student-cluster-competition-2024/Training/02-compiling_and_parallelism/README.md

 In this exercise you should build a simple three dimensional heat equation solver, and investigate its scalability in Mahti.

-1. Download the codew with `git clone` under your personal scratch space:
+1. Download the code with `git clone` under your personal scratch space:
 ```
 git clone https://github.com/cschpc/heat-equation.git
 ```